-- count: The number of documents currently present in the collection. - journalSize: The maximal size of a journal or datafile in bytes. - figures: - o datafiles: - count: The number of datafiles. - fileSize: The total filesize of datafiles (in bytes). - uncollectedLogfileEntries: The number of markers in the write-ahead log for this collection that have not been transferred to journals or datafiles.
+- count: The number of documents currently present in the collection. - journalSize: The maximal size of a journal or datafile in bytes. - figures: - o datafiles: - count: The number of datafiles. - fileSize: The total filesize of datafiles (in bytes). - uncollectedLogfileEntries: The number of markers in the write-ahead log for this collection that have not been transferred to journals or datafiles. - documentReferences: The number of references to documents in datafiles that JavaScript code currently holds.
+This information can be used for debugging compaction and unload issues. - o compactionStatus: - message: The action that was performed when the compaction was last run for the collection.

-o compactionStatus:

-- message: The action that was performed when the compaction was last run for the collection.
 This information can be used for debugging compaction issues. - time: The point in time the compaction for the collection was last executed.
 This information can be used for debugging compaction issues.